Tracking shear mode dynamics across the glass transition in a 2D colloidal system: Experimental system and data analysis

-Here, we study a two-dimensional colloidal glass composed of a binary mixture of super-paramagnetic polystyrene spheres confined to a flat water--air interface \cite{10.1063/1.3188948} (see the inset of Fig.~\ref{fig1}(a) for an image of the experimental setup).
-The small and large particles have diameters of $2.8\,\mu m$ and $4.5\,\mu m$, respectively, with a mixing ratio of $45:55$.
-The particles interact via a tunable magnetic dipole--dipole interaction, controlled by an external magnetic field and quantified by a dimensionless coupling parameter $\Gamma$, which serves as an effective inverse temperature.
-Particle positions are tracked over time using video microscopy and digital image analysis.
-The elastic properties of this experimental system have been thoroughly investigated \cite{PhysRevLett.109.178301}, with evidence suggesting the onset of a glass transition at $\Gamma^* \approx 195$ \cite{PhysRevX.5.041033}.
+Here, we study a two-dimensional colloidal glass composed of a binary mixture of super-paramagnetic polystyrene spheres confined to a flat water–air interface \cite{10.1063/1.3188948} (see the inset of Fig.~\ref{fig1}(a) for an image of the experimental setup).
+The small and large particles have diameters of $\sigma_S=2.8\,\mu m$ and $\sigma_L=4.5\,\mu m$, respectively, with a mixing ratio of $N_S:N_L=45:55$.
+Particle number is about $2300$ in the field of view, while the monolayer consists of about $100.000$ particles in total.
+The particles interact via a tunable magnetic dipole–dipole interaction, controlled by an external magnetic field and quantified by a dimensionless coupling parameter $\Gamma$, which serves as an effective inverse temperature.
+More precisely, our control parameter is given by

+where $H$ is the external magnetic field, $\mu_0$ the vacuum magnetic permeability, $T$ the temperature, $\xi$ the relative concentration of small particles, $n$ the two-dimensional number density and $\chi_{S,L}$ the magnetic susceptibility of small and large particles respectively.

+Particle positions are tracked over time using video microscopy and digital image analysis \cite{Crocker1996b}.
+This method, made possible by the mesoscopic size of our colloidal particles, overcomes the significant limitations of scattering techniques used in molecular liquids.
+These limitations are among the main reasons why the $k$-gap has never been convincingly demonstrated experimentally in those systems.
+The elastic properties of this experimental system have been thoroughly investigated \cite{PhysRevLett.109.178301}, with evidence suggesting the onset of a glass transition at $\Gamma_g \approx 195$ \cite{PhysRevX.5.041033}.